Comprehensive Guide to Cryptocurrency Tax in the UK

 - Selling goods and services for exchange tokens.

-While these activities are taxable, the types of taxes will rely on who is engaged in the business and how they are carried out.
+While these activities involving cryptocurrency are taxable, the types of taxes on the crypto gains or profits will rely on who is engaged in the business and how the business is carried out.

-Once you calculate the amount of tax your business is liable to pay, you will have to declare the annual returns to HMRC through either:
+Once you calculate the amount of the crypto tax your business is liable to pay, you will have to declare the annual returns to HMRC through either:

 - Company tax returns for companies

-This is where HMRC will consider your case and determine the correct tax treatment according to relevant laws.
+This is where HMRC will consider your case and determine the correct tax treatment for crypto income , according to relevant laws.

 Paying with Crypto Assets

-The value of gains and losses will be recorded in pounds so that your business can file its tax returns in the proper way.
+The value of gains and losses that arise on this exchange is very similar to when you deal with foriegn currencies and will be recorded in GBP so that your business can file its tax returns in the proper way.
 An appropriate measure will be taken to ensure that an accurate valuation methodology is followed and kept consistent throughout.
+Accounting software such as Quickbooks or Xero can make this process far simpler by automating certain gains and losses to be calculated.
+Speak to your Xero Accountant to learn more about this.

 Two essential tips that you must follow are:

-- The recording value of your crypto asset must correspond with the transaction time so that tax returns are filed according to the official currency value.
+- The recording value of your crypto asset must correspond with the transaction time so that tax for the crypto gains on the returns are filed according to the official currency value.

 Video: Minimising Tax Payments on Crypto Assets

-Ways in Which Corporation Tax is Applied to Exchange Tokens
+Ways in Which Corporation Tax is Applied to Crypto Exchange Tokens

 Tax treatment will vary for each type of business to ensure that appropriate tax treatments are made.
 There are several ways in which exchange tokens may be subject to corporation tax.
 Let us look into these one by one.